google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 ```

 <!--
-Here are some examples of other table-level methods and attributes that we can
+Here are some examples of other table-level methods and attributes we can
 use to learn about the data in a `DataFrame`.
 -->